McMaster-Carr logo

 Image of Product.
 Front orientation.
 Locknuts.
 Nylon-Insert Locknuts.

-Rated Grade 8, Grade C, or Class 10, these locknuts are about 25% stronger than medium-strength nuts.
+Rated Grade 8, Grade C, or Class 10, these locknuts are about 25% stronger than medium-strength steel nuts.
 To avoid stripped threads during installation, make sure your screw has a comparable strength rating.

 Zinc-Plated Steel—A step up from plain steel, the zinc plating withstands occasional exposure to moisture.